fbpx

 The SmartCuffs allow customizable occlusion pressure, the ability to keep the pump connected and auto-regulate the pressure to ensure it remains consistent throughout your session, a new ischemic preconditioning mode that I think might be a great new recovery technique for my athletes, and the ability to use it on multiple people.

-If you are a healthcare or fitness professional, I would recommend these SmartCuffs.
+If you are a healthcare or fitness professional, I would recommend these SmartCuffs or the Suji cuffs below.

 SmartCuffs 4.0

 The Smart Cuffs 4.0 version is even better.
 These are some of the best cuffs on the market, now with an automated pump that determines the best pressure and maintains it through the exercises, plus a new IPC recovery mode.
-This is my top recommendation for healthcare and fitness professionals.
+This is one of my top recommendations for healthcare and fitness professionals.

 B Strong BFR Cuffs